What is the DRIAT?

 The home must meet these requirements:

-The home is not, and has not been, subjected to any kind of official protection (council housing).
+- The home is not, and has not been, subject to any kind of official protection (council housing).

-Head to the CBAT (calle de Montenegro, 5, Palma) to purchase the tourist places (the total number of places, or beds, is already set on the certificate of occupancy or cédula de habitabilidad)
+Head to the CBAT (carrer de Montenegro, 5, Palma) to purchase the tourist places (the total number of places, or beds, is already set on the certificate of occupancy or cédula de habitabilidad)

 The beds have different prices depending on whether it is: